Hyperling/HealthProtocol/ebook.md

     - On his website: *[DrMcDougall.com/education/information/cpb](https://www.drmcdougall.com/education/information/cpb/)*
     - Backup: *[Hyperling.com/files/media/documents/McDougallCPB.pdf](https://hyperling.com/files/media/documents/McDougallCPB.pdf)*
 - Switching to plants from high calorie animal products requires eating more volume than you may be used to in order to get enough energy.
 Cravings usually come from a lack of calories.
 It also may take time for your stomach to expand.
 A method to help with this is covered under [Hydration](#hydration).
-- My elevator-speech advice to person on blood medications was to eat large fruit breakfasts, including smoothies if on the go, then rice and beans for the rest of the day, and that it does not have to be religious.
+- My elevator-speech advice to a person on blood medications was to eat large fruit breakfasts, including smoothies if on the go, then rice and beans for the rest of the day, and that it does not have to be religious.
 He followed this consistently while also eating at BBQs every few weekends and was still able to get off the prescriptions.
 I do not endorse eating at non-vegan BBQs, but it shows how powerful diet alone can be!
 - It also helps to slowly change your diet, replacing one staple at a time with a high calorie plant alternative.
 This helps to take the edge off of detoxification processes.
 Maybe change one item per week.
     - Detox can feel like headaches and other symptoms which can be confusing.
 If you've changed your diet drastically, started adding in lots of fresh juice, done any fasts, etc, then these can be expected for a few days until the body flushes out the toxins which were stored previously.